klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getChainId([callback])
 ```

-Return the chain ID of the chain.
+Returns the chain ID of the chain.

 **Parameters**